UnexpectedEOF/ignoreme.js/README.md

 --
-A: Yep. ignoreme.js puts the same variables into global scope that normal GA asynchronous code does (namely ga and _gaq), and as long as you place it in the same place as the GA code, it'll be all gravy.
+A: Yep. ignoreme.js puts the same variables into global scope that normal GA asynchronous code does (namely ga and _gaq), and as long as you place it where you'd normally put GA code, it'll be all gravy.

 Q: What dependencies does ignoreme.js have?